Kazakhstan Horse Trek

 The park rangers we work with are keen to show you their way of life, and you will be invited to share lunch with their families.
 Life in the rural villages is simple, and in summer the focus is on producing enough food to get through the long winter.
 Delicious wild berry jams and clotted cream go perfectly with scones!

-If you are brave and have a strong stomach, you've got to try koumiss, or fermented horse milk.
+If you are brave and have a strong stomach, you've got to try koumis, or fermented horse milk.

 Trip Plan